emliberace/MIDIv2.ahk/README.md

   - SysEx
   - MMC (MIDI Machine Control)
   - MIDI Time Code
+  - SRT (System Real Time)
 - MIDI Through

 See [here](https://emliberace.github.io/MIDIv2.ahk/index.html) for detailed documentation of all the features of the library.

 ## Installation

-Download the zip file [MIDIv2.v1.0.zip](https://github.com/emliberace/MIDIv2.ahk/releases/download/v1.0/MIDIv2.v1.0.zip) and extract its content.
+Download the zip file [MIDIv2.v1.1.zip](https://github.com/emliberace/MIDIv2.ahk/releases/download/v1.1/MIDIv2.v1.1.zip) and extract its content.
 Place the MIDIv2.ahk file in one of the script library paths.
 (See https://www.autohotkey.com/docs/v2/Scripts.htm#lib for more info.)
 The folder `\Doc` contains the documentation for the library in a HTML format and can be extracted anywhere.
 (Also available online: https://emliberace.github.io/MIDIv2.ahk/index.html)
 The folder `\Examples` contains a number of examples of usage.
 Extract this folder to a location of your choice.